cosmos/sdk-tutorials/academy/4-my-own-chain-exer/week2-exercise.md

 ## How you can prepare

-To assist you getting a feel of what it looks like behind the Hackerrank wall, we have put this small [public repository](https://github.com/b9lab/ida-exercise-week-2-student-repo) that contains what you will see minus the hidden files.
+To assist you getting a feel of what it looks like behind the Hackerrank wall, we have put this small [public repository](https://github.com/b9lab/ida-exercise-week-2-student-repo) at the branch `public-student` that contains what you will see minus the hidden files.

 It will fail to compile because it is missing `WorldParams2`, a hidden file.
 Of course, this `WorldParams2` is strictly identical to the `WorldParams` we ask you to create.
 So you can practice: